 While many of our team members return year after year, we are always looking for highly qualified candidates to add to our team.

 Before applying please note the following requirements:

-- All staff members must be able to commit to working the full 8 (eight) weeks of camp.
+- All staff members must be able to commit to working the full length of the program.

 - All staff members must be able to attend orientation.